What is an Information Document Request (IDR)?

 - The right to invoke the 5th amendment purpose against self-incrimination

-- The right to assert various other privileges including spousal and marital privileges, the doctor-patient privilege or the federally authorized tax practitioner privilege; and
+- The right to assert various other privileges including the spousal and marital privileges, the doctor-patient privilege, or the federally authorized tax practitioner privilege; and

 - The right to make an audio recording of the summons hearing

 Tax litigation lawyers spend a lot of time thinking about how best to respond to IDRs in a way which is most appropriate and does not reveal any information that is covered by attorney-client privilege or other privileges.
 In addition, they may seek to negotiate the boundaries of the IDR so that they do not invoke an undue burden on the taxpayer.
 In order to do so, however, a complete understanding of the consequences of the failure to respond are necessary to properly advise a client.